predictionmachine/pm-coding-template/docs/coding-standard.md

   * Target `python3.8` for compatibility (eg with AWS Lambda)
   * Pin dependency versions in requirements.txt with `~=`, eg `flake8~=3.8.4`
 * file names are normally all lowercase
-* when file names must have multiple words, use _ not -
+* when file names must have multiple words, use "_", not "-"
-* Organize code in namespace and files. `tests` dir inside the namespace
+* Organize code in namespace and files. `tests` dir at the top level
 * Configure and use [pre-commit hooks](https://pre-commit.com/#plugins).
 Copy [.pre-commit-config.yaml](.pre-commit-config.yaml) to the root directory of your repo and follow the [installation](https://pre-commit.com/#installation) instructions to run it.

 ## Code Contents